According to the latest State of Nature report (2019), the abundance and distribution of UK species have been steadily declining since 1970.

 Bring a pair of binoculars and use a hide.

-A good pair of binoculars is an essential backpacking tool, allowing you to embrace nature with a close-up view without disturbing dens or nesting sites.
+Binoculars are excellent at helping you observe nature in the UK countryside from a distance.
+A good pair of binoculars is an essential backpacking tool.
+They allow you to embrace nature with a close-up view without disturbing dens or nesting sites.

-You can enjoy the nation's beautiful nature reserves and National Parks while minimizing your impact on the vital conservation work happening in these places.
+You can enjoy the nation's beautiful nature reserves and National Parks while minimizing your impact on the vital conservation work taking place in them.
+If you're looking for some suitable binoculars, you can buy them here from the RSPB store.

 It's advisable to shop for outdoor equipment with charities like the Royal Society for the Protection of Birds (RSPB) because these institutions reinvest your money in their conservation projects.
+As a result, you're directly helping to support the area you're visiting (or at least one similar).

+When you're in the countryside, we recommend using your binoculars from a hide.
 Hides are established structures that allow onlookers to get a great view of local wildlife without getting in the way.

-So whether you're hoping to spot birdlife during the day or badgers at night, hides can deliver — so keep an eye out for one on your next UK countryside adventure.
+So, whether you're hoping to spot birdlife during the day or badgers at night, hides can deliver - so keep an eye out for one on your next UK countryside adventure.

 This story is brought to you in partnership with the RSPB Shop.